geertvos/gs-lang/README.md

 The GScript language is a basic functional scripting language loosely based on Javascript.
 It is both object oriented and functional where both Objects and Functions are first class citizens.

 # types
-At the core of GScript are 6 types:
+At the core of GScript are 7 types:

  - Boolean
  - Number
  - String
  - Object
+ - Array
  - Function
  - Undefined